 The supervisor reads the email carefully from start to finish.
 A student wanted to write her bachelor’s thesis with him, but he was busy with many thesis projects.
-But, somehow the email was formulated different from usual.
+But somehow the email was formulated differently and drew his attention.

 The student justified the topic with her experiences and how she intends to proceed.
 She even mentioned appropriate sources...
 This will be a well done thesis, he thought and clicked on the reply button.
 He wrote back briefly suggesting a phone call...

 That's the way it has to be!
-Follow this procedure and your cover letter will convince to accept your thesis project anyway.
+Follow this procedure and your cover letter will convince the supervisor to accept your thesis project.

 What does a supervisor want?